Quqin917/Final-Project/README.md

 - [server.js](./server.js)

+  ...
   This File is where most server logic resides.
 The first lines of code (1 - 11) start with require declarations, and for (13 - 47) is use for server configuratin.

-The next code refer to the routes for the responding page `#RRGGBB`
+  The next code refer to the routes for the responding page

-_###_
+  - Homepage
+  - Authentication
+  - Cryptocurrency
+    ...

 ## User Security